-When we planned this trip to Ireland, playing golf was on the top of his list of things to do.
+When we planned our trip, playing golf was on the top of his list of things to do in Westport Ireland.
 The location is just stunning; on Clew Bay and looking out at Croagh Patrick (a mountain and an important pilgrimage site).

 The course can be challenging with its long holes, elevated greens, strategically placed bunkers, and holes that climb tall hills.
 If you a golfer, this is a must!

 In the Georgian town center of Westport, you’ll find a quaint stone bridge on many streets, and tree-lined promenades on the banks of the Carrowbeg River.
 You’ll also find Rockfleet Castle and Burrishoole Abbey, which have ties to the 16th-century pirate queen, Grace O’ Malley.